 (vii) Article 9 of PPA deals with various circumstances which constitute nonpolitical events and direct political events under the force majeure clause.
 The petitioner suffered due to both direct political and non-political events.
 Article 9.2 of PPA permits delay in the COD owing to force majeure events or till such event of default is rectified whichever is earlier upto a maximum period of 12 months and therefore, the petitioner has a genuine cause for retrospectively providing extension of the SCOD.
-The GOTS representation, by way of letter dated 29.06.2017, extended the SCOD of all solar power developers without any penalty upto 30.06.2017 and directed the TSDISCOMS to take further action accordingly.
+The GOTS on representation, by way of letter dated 29.06.2017, extended the SCOD of all solar power developers without any penalty upto 30.06.2017 and directed the TSDISCOMS to take further action accordingly.
 The Commission after examining the merits of force majeure events narrated by the petitioner accorded in-principle approval for extending SCOD upto 30.06.2017.
-Further, Energy department, GOTS by way of letter dated 23.08.2017, after careful consideration of the representation of force majeure events extended SCOD of solar power projects upto 31.10.2017 and directed TSDISCOMS to take further action and extend SCOD.
+Further, Energy department, GOTS by way of letter dated 23.08.2017, after careful consideration of the representation of force majeure events extended SCOD of solar power projects up to 31.10.2017 and directed TSDISCOMS to take further action and extend SCOD.

-(viii) Inspite of the difficulties beyond his control, the petitioner completed the synchronisation of the entire 15 MW solar PV project and commenced the commercial operations on 25-09-2017 instead of 22.02.2017 with a delay of 216 days.
+(viii) The petitioner completed the synchronisation of the entire 8 MW solar PV project and commenced the commercial operations on 19.07.2017 with a delay of 148 days.